-TransUnion credit freeze account holders will breeze through this step-by-step guide of how to freeze your credit at TransUnion.
+TransUnion credit freeze account holders will breeze through this step-by-step guide on how to freeze their credit at TransUnion.
 Don’t have an account yet?
-Follow this link to create the correct type of TransUnion account so you can freeze and unfreeze your credit easily.
+Follow this link to create the correct type of TransUnion account so you can freeze and unfreeze your credit quickly.

 1. TransUnion Account Login